Varian Data Machines

 Varian Data Machines was a division of Varian Associates which sold minicomputers.
 It entered the market in 1967 through acquisition of Decision Control Inc. (DCI) in Newport Beach, California.
-It met stiff competition and was bought by Sperry Corporation in 1977.
+It met stiff competition and was bought by Sperry Corporation in June 1977 who merged it into their Sperry UNIVAC division as the Sperry UNIVAC Minicomputer Operation.

-Products
+Computers

+DATA/620

-The DCI 1966 DATA/620 was a parallel, binary 16-bit general-purpose digital computer with magnetic-core memory expandable to 32,768 words.
-An 18-bit word length (for data, not addresses) was optionally available.
+The first DCI DATA/620 was installed in 1965 and could be rented for $ 900 per month, a lower cost than most other computers then available.
+The DATA/620 was a parallel, binary 16-bit general-purpose digital computer with magnetic-core memory expandable to 32,768 words.
+An 18-bit word length (for data, not addresses or instructions) was optionally available.
 A basic machine cycle took 1.8 microseconds, and the core memory read time was 700 nanoseconds.
 The computers use two's complement arithmetic and had four main registers - accumulator A, accumulator extension B, an index register X and a program counter register.
-Addressing modes were direct, immediate and indexed.
-The instruction set had more than one hundred arithmetic, logic and control instructions and some variants supported microprogramming.
+Some variants supported microprogramming.
 These models used a hardware front panel console that allowed starting and stopping the machine, examining memory and registers and changing memory or registers with front-panel switches.
-It used "Versalogic" (discrete transistorized) circuits with a bit-sliced architecture.
+The company proudly proclaimed that most debugging was now possible "without even having to use an oscilloscope".
+The DATA/620 was built with discrete transistors in a bit-sliced architecture (that is, the arithmetic unit and all registers for one bit are contained in two circuit boards).
+The system of circiut boards was called "VersaLOGIC", with logic levels of 0 V and -12 V. Architecture and instruction set of the DATA/620 were similar to other minicomputers of the era, such as the Honeywell 316 or the PDP-8.
+Features typical of early minicomputers (and not found in later microprocessor architectures) include: